Home » Articles » Holiday » Wisemans Ferry camping with your family!

 Getting to Wisemans Ferry

-What an awesome adventure.
-When we discovered it was 2 hours from Lake Macquarie we were really excited to explore somewhere new.
-Head down the M1 to the Central Coast and take the Peats Ridge exit and continue along Peats Ridge Road to the Wisemans Ferry Road.
+When we discovered it was 2 hours from Lake Macquarie, we were excited to explore somewhere new.
+Head down the M1 to the Central Coast, take the Peats Ridge exit, and continue along Peats Ridge Road to the Wisemans Ferry Road.

 Wisemans Ferry Road is a windy narrow road through the countryside.
 You’ll find its descent is gradual as you weave your way through the picturesque scenery down along the water’s edge to the actual Wisemans Ferry.

-You’ll cross the Hawkesbury River with up to 24 cars on this ferry and it takes about 4min.
+You’ll cross the Hawkesbury River with up to 24 cars on this ferry, and it takes about 4 minutes.

-*NOTE: On the first Tuesday of every month from 9.30am-12pm the Webb Creek Ferry is closed for maintenance, so avoid this time.
+*NOTE: Check Webb Creek Ferry to find out when it’s closed for maintenance, and avoid this time.
 Also if you have one of the supersized caravans, timing your crossing with a high tide will take the stress out of entering and exiting the ferries.

 wisemans-ferry-camping-gallery3